What’s more important, the customer service experience or the product?

 To deliver a truly exceptional experience, every touchpoint should be optimized, not just when there’s a problem.

-Whenever a customer reaches out, your only job is to help them reach their ideal outcome with as little friction as possible.
+When a customer reaches out, your only job is to help them reach their ideal outcome with as little friction as possible.
 They shouldn’t have to jump through hoops for a resolution or reasonable answer.
+When done properly, you improve your customer satisfaction score and customer loyalty.

 If you’re the only one handling those different touchpoints then this isn’t as difficult because you care more than an employee ever will.